fishjam-cloud/documentation/guide/integration/index.md

 #### How do I use it?

-Simply take the Fishjam instance url of your `sandbox` app, which should look like `https://fishjam.io/api/v1/connect/***`, append a
-`/room-manager` path and use `roomName` and `participantName` query params to build an url for the GET request.
+Simply take the Fishjam instance url of your `sandbox` app, which should look like `https://fishjam.io/api/v1/connect/***`, append a `/room-manager` path and use `roomName` and `peerName` query params to build an url for the GET request.

 ##### Example url